-- The New Bridge Foundation, 1820 Scenic Avenue in Berkeley provides assessment, residential inpatient rehabilitation programs, partial day programs, outpatient individual and group counseling sessions and educational workshops.
+- The New Bridge Foundation, 1820 Scenic Avenue in Berkeley, provides assessment, residential inpatient rehabilitation programs, partial day programs, outpatient individual and group counseling sessions, and educational workshops.
 New Bridge accepts private insurance. - The Merritt Peralta Institute at Summit Medical Center provides residential inpatient, outpatient, day treatment, workshops, and group counseling.
-It may be reached at 510/652-7000. - The website for Alcoholics Anonymous is https://aa.org/ and the East Bay Intergroup may be reached at 510/839-8900.
-Similarly, the website for Narcotics Anonymous is https://na.org/ and the local Narcotics Anonymous program may be reached at 510/444-4673.
-Due to COVID-19 all meetings are currently by telephone or online via Zoom.
-You may contact the Office of Community life for further information on programs for recovery from alcohol and other drug abuse.
+It may be reached at 510/652-7000.

+• A local Alcoholics Anonymous may be reached at 510/839-8900, and a local Narcotics Anonymous program may be reached at 510/444-4673.
+See the Personnel Dept. or Community Life for complete delineation of policy and educational programs for drug and alcohol abuse.